Are you thinking of starting a Graphics Design Business Online? Great idea.

 One good way to get clients faster as a new Graphics Designer is to have some good jobs to show for your skills.

-Yes I’m tempted to say this, in today’s digital world, you don’t just tell clients what you can do, you show them.
+Yes this is what it is, in today’s digital world, you don’t just tell clients what you can do, you show them.

 So you’ll need some jobs to demonstrate to your clients your level of experience and Graphics design skills.
 This approach is very strategic and a good percentage of marketers use this.

 If you’re just starting out without experience or any portfolio, don’t feel sad.
 With the right combination of confidence and tact, you can still cross the hurdle.

 Get the noise about it and tell your brand story as appropriate.
 In fact, you can focus on the big names.
 The bigger the name, the larger the impact, especially when managed well.

-After all is done, be sure to get their recommendations, testimonials and add as part of your portfolio.
+After all is done, be sure to get their recommendations and testimonials from whoever you’ve designed for and add this as part of your portfolio.

 Set your pricing

-Make some research about pricing so you can set the right price for your Graphics Design Business.
+Make some research about pricing within the industry so you can set the right price for your Graphics Design Business.

 For a start, you’ll want to be careful and learn some pricing and negotiating skills…